arkency/posts/posts/2014-08-24-ruby-rails-adapters.md

 end
 ```

 The downside of that is that the instance of adapter is global.
-Which you might
+Which means you might
 need to take care of it being thread-safe (if you use threads).
 And you must
 take great care of its state.
 So calling it multiple times between requests is
 ok.
 The alternative is to use proc as factory for creating instances of your adapter.